 Origin: Eastern Africa, Southern Kenya, and Northeastern South Africa

 Common names: Zanzibar gem, ZZ plant, Zuzu plant, aroid palm, eternity plant, emerald palm

-These ornamental plants have attractive glossy foliage and easy to care and maintain.
+These ornamental plants have attractive glossy foliage and are easy to care for and maintain.
 They’re drought resistant and have green waxy leaves and should be kept away from direct sunlight.
-ZZ plants are herbaceous and normally evergreen but tend to fall off during droughts but it can survive in places with low light levels and without water for as long as four months.
+ZZ plants are herbaceous and normally evergreen but tend to fall off during droughts but they can survive in places with low light levels and without water for as long as four months.
 These plants are poisonous and may endanger pets and humans if ingested, however, these are popular indoor plants and usually seen in offices and homes.

-Low light succulents are popular indoor plants because they can live with minimal light and are very easy to care and maintain.
+Low light succulents are popular indoor plants because they can live with minimal light and are very easy to care for and maintain.
 Most of these plants require little water and feature attractive foliage that makes them good for decoration.